-On July 21, 2003, we redeemed for cash all of our outstanding 434% Convertible Subordinated Notes due in 2006 plus accrued interest.
+On July 21, 2003, we redeemed for cash all of our outstanding 43⁄4% convertible subordinated notes due in 2006 plus accrued interest.
 Total cash paid at redemption approximated \$178.8 million, including par value of \$172.3 million, accrued interest of approximately \$1.8 million and a call premium of 2.71% of the outstanding notes, or approximately \$4.7 million.
-This call premium, plus unamortized issuance costs of approximately \$1.0 million as of the redemption date, was recorded as "Other expense" in the quarter ended September 30, 2003.
+This call premium, plus unamortized issuance costs of approximately \$1.0 million as of the redemption date, will be recorded as "Other expense" in the quarter ended September 30, 2003.
+As of June 30, 2003, the balance of these convertible notes decreased by \$35.8 million as compared to the balance at December 31, 2002 as we extinguished a portion of this convertible debt as discussed above.